Queer Palimpsests: Rewriting Medieval Art History

 April 11, 2025

-Convened by Luke Williamson (Williams Graduate Program in the History of Art, ’25) and organized by the Research and Academic Program, this semi-private symposium will privilege time for discussion after talks.
+The symposium was convened by Luke Williamson (Williams Graduate Program in the History of Art, ’25) and organized by the Research and Academic Program.

 What role does desire play in the making of art objects?
 Art historians typically answer this question with reference to historical evidence about an artist’s sexual identity, personality, and relationships, or with reference to particular kinds of imagery in works of art.
 But how do we think about desire in the case of anonymous artists or in works whose subject matter is mainstream?
 We know little about the lives and personalities of the makers of most works of art in Europe in the Middle Ages, but this should not hold us back from thinking about their embodied experience.
 This talk argues that we can “queer” the works of anonymous historical makers by thinking not about their identities or about the subject matter of their artworks but rather about their embodied experiences working with materials.
 Through considering issues of touch, pressure and gesture across materials such as wood, stone, ivory, wax, cloth, and metal, Whittington argues for an erotics of artisanal labor, in which the actions of hand, body, and breath interact in intimate ways with materials.
 Combining historical evidence with more speculative description, this talk broadens our understanding of the motivations and experiences of premodern artists.